CITIESair/citiesair.com/src/Graphs/Subchart/README.md

 - `chartData`: The data for the chart to be rendered retrieved from chart API calls.
 This is the core information that dictates what type of chart and how it is configured.
 - `subchartIndex`: Used to locate the specific subchart within the chartData array, ensuring the correct subchart is rendered.
 - `windowSize`: Information about the current window size for responsive charts (Google Charts is partially responsive, but not 100%)
-- `isPortrait`: A boolean indicating if the device orientation is portrait, influencing chart layout decisions.
-For example, in portrait mode, the legend is displayed on top of the chart while in landscape mode, it is on the right side.
+- `isSmall`: A boolean indicating if the device width is below breakpoint `md`, influencing chart layout decisions.
 - `height`, `maxHeight`: Specify the desired height constraints for the chart.

 ### Early Return Condition for Nivo Calendar Chart